 But before the actual race begins, all of that had already been overcome, and the reigning World Champion is back to his old self.

 "I knew I was okay, so I systematically got my confidence back in the car.
 Gradually I increased the speed, until I regained maximum control of the vehicle".

-The interview with the World Champion focuses more on Lauda's human aspects than on the strictly sporting ones, to the point that he is asked if his cliché of a hard and insensitive man is not actually a means of self-defense against hostility or displeasure that might come from the people he meets.
+The interview with the World Champion focuses more on Lauda's human aspects than on the strictly sporting ones, to the point that he is asked if his cliché of a hard and insensitive man is not actually a mean of self-defense against hostility or displeasure that might come from the people he meets.
 The Austrian driver answers yes, and takes the cue from this question to bring an example that allowed him to stigmatize what happened at the press conference a week earlier near Salzburg, when he announced that he was ready to go back in, in the race.

 "A reporter jumped up to ask me a question about my unnatural face.
 It's a question you don't ask if you have any respect.
 I, at least, couldn't even think of asking it.
 I've even been asked if it was true that my wife might even file for divorce because of my appearance.
 In a situation like this, one either goes home and hangs oneself immediately, or gives the reporter an answer as stupid as his question.
 One must also defend oneself and accentuate the characters of hardness, just to have a personal protection".